stephenjohnlimb/boot/src/main/microk8s/spring-boot/README.md

 ```
 docker inspect --format='{{.Config.ExposedPorts}}' spring-boot:latest
 ```

+I also added some code and configuration to access optional secrets via ENVIRONMENT VARIABLES, see [simple secret configuration](../secrets/README.md) for more details.

 #### Port and IP addresses
 There are different ways of providing ingress from your local machine into the cluster.